jotavar/azure-monitor-ssl-certificate-expiration/README.md

   * Runtime version: '5.1'
   * Description: Optional

-* Copy the PowerShell script from "GetSSLCertificateDaysToExpiry.ps1" into the Runbook.
+* Copy the contents of PowerShell script [GetSSLCertificateDaysToExpiry.ps1](https://github.com/jotavar/monitor-ssl-certificate-expiration/blob/master/GetSSLCertificateDaysToExpiry.ps1) into the Runbook.

-* Click 'Publish' and 'Yes' to confirm.
+* Click on 'Save', 'Publish' and 'Yes' to confirm.

 * From the Automation Account Overview, click Start to run the task and confirm it completes with no errors.
 Within the Runbook, go to Schedules.
 Add/create a schedule that runs this scripts periodically.